cindylin235/11250group19/README.md

 # Find My Fish (Group 19)
 > Find My Fish is a mobile application that allows recreational and professional users to learn more about their local bodies of water, allowing them to continue their fishing activities, while preserving our environment.
-The application is developped in Flutter and uses a NoSQL database (Firebase Cloud) to store and retrieve information about the supported locations.

 ## Table of Contents
 * [General Info](#general-information)
 * [Technologies Used](#technologies-used)